 8:00 PM — No Need for a Card.
 The moniker “library” most definitely applies when describing this place.
 Originally a cavernous 6,000-square-foot piano store, Whiskey Library is outfitted with worn antique leather furnishings, weathered dark wood wall panelings, antique reading lamps, and vintage chandeliers.
 The main bar area is lined wall-to-wall with an impressive inventory of over 2,000 whiskeys, some only accessible by a sliding wall ladder.
 In addition to their stellar selections, Whiskey Library produces a one-of-a-kind experience with its superb service.
 Bartenders serve drinks from bar carts, educating patrons on the nuances of their many different offerings.

-Saturday, The East Side
+Beer On The East Side Of Portland

 2508 SE Clinton St | (503) 736-3333